mzebrak/pygame-conways-game-of-life/README.md

 ## Configuration

-It is possible to run a .bat file with appropriate parameters modifying the program settings If you want to check this out, just edit the .bat file.
+It is possible to run a .bat file with appropriate parameters modifying the program settings.
+If you want to check this out, just edit the .bat file.

 All parameters are optional, but when used, they take priority over the configuration settings in the Settings